Skip to content

 • Comprehensive community engagement program, including support to local science, technology, engineering, and math (STEM) education and marine safety

-Innovative modularization
+Innovative Modularization

 Because of overlapping schedules, close proximity, and good cooperation, each project and all three customers have benefited from economies of scale and efficiency orchestrated by Bechtel.